Arkansas

 A museum is another popular tourist attraction in Garland County.
 The Gangster Museum of America is a historical site.
 This exhibit explores the history of gangsters in the state and around the world.
 Several audiovisual presentations are available in the museum.
 Visitors can also try their luck at an antique casino or listen to local historians’ stories in the museum theater.
 In addition, there are plenty of other places to visit in the area.

-READ ABOUT: What to See in Arkansas at Pulaski County - Tourist Attractions
+READ ABOUT: What to See in Arkansas at Craighead County - Tourist Attractions

 If you’re a history buff, you’ll love Garland County’s many museums.
 There’s a lot to see and do in Garland County.
 There’s a museum dedicated to gangsters in the south.
 The museum contains seven galleries and a multi-media presentation.
 If you’re into gambling, you’ll find an antique casino and a local historian’s story theater.